-The current PNGS operating license expires in August 2018 and Ontario Power Generation (OPG) is currently applying for a license renewal to continue operating until 2028.
-The Canadian Nuclear Safety Commission (CNSC) Tribunal is set to review the conditions of the PNGS license.
+The current PNGS operating licence expires in August 2018 and Ontario Power Generation (OPG) is currently applying for a licence renewal to continue operating until 2028.
+The Canadian Nuclear Safety Commission (CNSC) Tribunal is set to review the conditions of the PNGS licence.
 Lake Ontario Waterkeeper is intervening.

 For consideration during the relicensing process, Waterkeeper commissioned expert review of the station’s environmental impacts on surface water quality and aquatic ecosystems.